sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 categories: ["article"]
 tags: ["webtransport", "http3", "grpc", "go"]
 date: "2025-10-15T10:00:00Z"
-description: "A hands-on experiment exploring how WebTransport over HTTP/3 could enable full-duplex gRPC streaming in the browser and why it’s not quite there yet."
+description: "A hands-on experiment exploring how WebTransport over HTTP/3 could enable full-duplex gRPC streaming in the browser and why it’s not quite there yet, at least not with Go."
 cover: "cover.png"
 images: ["/posts/grpc-webtransport/cover.png"]
 featured: ""